About the School

 The School of History, Classics and Archaeology at the University of Edinburgh is one of the great world centres for the study of the human past.

-The School comprises the three subject areas of History, Classics and Archaeology, together with the Centre for the Study of Modern Conflict, the Scottish Centre for Diaspora Studies and the Centre for Medieval and Renaissance Studies.
+The School comprises the three subject areas of History, Classics and Archaeology, together with the Centre for the Study of Modern and Contemporary History, the Edinburgh Centre for Global History and the Centre for Medieval and Renaissance Studies.

 Information about the history of our subject areas, and about our specialist research centres, may be found under 'Related links' below, together with screencast about the history of the University as a whole.

 There are over 90 academic staff, 38 administrative staff, 60 honorary professors and fellows, 300 graduate students and a current undergraduate population of 1,100 students, of whom around a quarter are international students.

 During the summer of 2010 the entire School co-located to an seven-storey 'A' listed building (pictured above), designed by the distinguished Scottish architect Sir Robert Rowand Anderson in the nineteenth century.
 The refurbishment, at a cost of £16m, provided state-of-the-art facilities for staff, postgraduate and undergraduate students.